-PRECIOUS-Gold drops to more than two-week low as dollar and equities gain
+PRECIOUS-Gold drops to more than two-week low as dollar, equities gain

 May 21 (Reuters) - Gold prices slipped to a more than two-week low on Tuesday, as the dollar strengthened and improved risk appetite took the sheen off bullion ahead of the release of minutes from the U.S. Federal Reserve’s latest policy meeting.

-“Right now the only safe-haven out there seems to be the dollar, which has been moving higher against most currencies,” said Saxo Bank commodity strategist Ole Hansen.
+“Right now the only safe haven out there seems to be the dollar, which has been moving higher against most currencies,” said Saxo Bank commodity strategist Ole Hansen.

 “Also, there has been a slight improvement in the outlook for the stock markets after the U.S. decided to provide Huawei with a 90-day reprieve.”